 19. to ask 问 (wèn)

 The 问 (wèn) character shows a door 门 (mén) surrounding a mouth 口 (kǒu).
 As many introductions would occur in the entrance to a house in Chinese culture, it would be a place where neighbors would ask or inquire about the family inside.

 Please ask your friend. 请问你的朋友。(qǐng wèn nǐ de péng you.)

 The character 想 (xiǎng) is composed of three parts: the tree 木 (mù), the eye 目 (mù), and the heart 心 (xīn).
 An interpretation of the character is that the eye is behind the tree looking out for or inspecting possible danger.
-The heart in Chinese culture often represents both heart and mind, and suggests the examination of the heart or to think or ponder.
+The heart in Chinese culture often represents both heart and mind and suggests the examination of the heart, thinking, or pondering.

 I think it’s strange. 我觉得很奇怪。 (wǒ jué de hěn qí guài.)